 - "Vanilla, but solid and confident.
 That might sound damning, but Versa delivers precisely the pleasant character a mass-appeal car should." -- Popular Mechanics (2012)

 Acceleration and Power

-The 2013 Nissan Versa is powered by a 1.6-liter four-cylinder engine that produces 109 horsepower.
+The 2014 Nissan Versa is powered by a 1.6-liter four-cylinder engine that produces 109 horsepower.
 A five-speed manual transmission and front-wheel drive are standard.
-A four-speed automatic transmission is optional on the base model, while all higher trims come with a continuously variable transmission (CVT).
-The EPA reports that the 2013 Versa gets up to 31/40 mpg city/highway, which is slightly better than competitors like the Chevrolet Spark, Fiat 500 and Volkswagen Golf TDI.
+A four-speed automatic transmission is optional on the base sedan model, while all higher trims come with a continuously variable transmission (CVT).
+Equipped with an automatic transmission, the base Versa gets an EPA-estimated 26/35 mpg city/highway, which is on the low end of the segment.
+Higher trims with the CVT get 31/40 mpg city/highway, which is excellent for the class.

-- "With only 109 horsepower, the 2013 Versa sedan's acceleration ability is just barely adequate for getting up to speed on freeways." -- Kelley Blue Book
+- "With just 109 horsepower, the 2014 Versa sedan's acceleration ability is only barely adequate for getting up to freeway speeds." -- Kelley Blue Book

 Handling and Braking